galenmckinley/galenmckinley.github.io/group.md

 ### CE BIAN

-Bian is a new postdoc in the McKinley Group.
+Bian is a postdoc in the McKinley Group.

 ### ABBY SHAUM
 ![Photo of Abby Shaum]({{site.baseurl}}/assets/img/AbbyShaum.jpg){:height="30%" width="30%"}